m4opt/m4opt/docs/design/milp.rst

 Problem 3: Variable exposure time with prior distribution of absolute magnitude
 -------------------------------------------------------------------------------

 In this variation, we don't know the precise absolute magnitude :math:`X` of the source.
-In the case of kilonovae, our prior knowledge about the absolute magnitude is scant; for the sake of mathematical convenience, we assume that the absolute magnitude has a normal distribution, :math:`X \sim~ N[\mu_X, \sigma_X]`.
+In the case of kilonovae, our prior knowledge about the absolute magnitude is scant; for the sake of mathematical convenience, we assume that the absolute magnitude has a normal distribution, :math:`X \sim~ \mathcal{N}[\mu_X, \sigma_X]`.
 We need to compute the distribution of *apparent* magnitudes :math:`x` in order to determine the probability of detection as a function of exposure time for each pixel.

 Gravitational-wave sky maps provide the posterior distribution of distance, as a parametric ansatz distribution,